0330 822 0505

 How will you be using the property?

-If you’re thinking about buying a UK property, one of the first things you should do before you apply for a mortgage is to look at the pros and cons of approaching a broker versus a bank.
+If you’re thinking about buying a UK property, one of the first things you should do before you apply for a mortgage is to look at the pros and cons of approaching a mortgage broker or bank.

 This guide covers key questions like whether mortgage brokers can get better rates for you and if you should use an advisor in your local area.
 You’ll also find out why it can be beneficial to use a mortgage broker instead of a bank, and how long an application can take.